microsoft/FluidFramework/packages/loader/container-loader/README.md

 ### Closure

-Container can be closed directly by host by calling either `Container.close()` or `Container.dispose()`.
+Container can be closed directly by host by calling `Container.close()` and/or `Container.dispose()`.
 If the container is expected to be used upon closure, use the `close()` API.
 Otherwise, use the `dispose()` API.
 The differences between these methods are detailed in the sections below.

 #### `Container.close()`